 Meal: All housing includes kitchens and utensils.

-Staff: A full-time administrative staff, including live in residence life staff provide support.
+Staff: A full-time administrative staff, including a live-in Residential Life staff provide support.